wheatman/BYO/README.md

 Organization
 --------

-This repository contains code for our VLDB paper "BYO: A Unified Framework for Benchmarking Large-Scale Graph Containers" (SPAA'18). st Search)
+This repository contains code for our VLDB paper "BYO: A Unified Framework for Benchmarking Large-Scale Graph Containers" (VLDB'24 in submission). st Search)

 It is designed to make it as easy as possible to implement and benchmark new graph container data structures.